Multi-Channel End-to-End Neural Diarization with Distributed Microphones: Experiment

 \subsection{Results}

 \autoref{tbl:results_SRE+SWBD_eval} shows the DERs on SRE+SWBD-eval and SRE+SWBD-eval-hybrid.
 From the results on SRE+SWBD-eval, both spatio-temporal and co-attention models outperformed the single-channel model with posterior averaging.
 Comparing the two multi-channel models, the spatio-temporal model significantly degraded DER with single-channel inputs.
 Channel dropout eased the situation, but the co-attention model still outperformed the spatio-temporal model when the number of channels was small.
 In the evaluation of SRE+SWBD-eval-hybrid, the co-attention model always achieved the same or better DERs than the single-channel model.
-This means that the lack of spatial information does not lead to degradation in diarization performance in the co-attention model.
+This means that the lack of spatial information does not lead to degradation in diarization performance in the co-attention model because it does not rely on cross-channel self-attention.

 \autoref{tbl:results_csj} shows the DERs on CSJ-eval and CSJ-dialog.
 The evaluation was based on the models trained using channel dropout.
 Without adaptation, we can see that the co-attention model generalized well.
 The performance of all models improved through adaptation, regardless of whether the data used for adaptation were 1ch or 4ch.
 Of course, both spatio-temporal and co-attention models can benefit more from 4ch adaptation; however, it is worth mentioning that they can still utilize spatial information provided by multi-channel inputs even if only 1ch recordings are used for adaptation.
-By freezing the parameters related to the calculation across channels during 1ch adaptation, we obtained almost the same DERs to those of 4ch adaptation with the co-attention model, while this did not work well for the spatio-temporal model.
+By freezing the parameters related to the calculation across channels during 1ch adaptation, the DERs of the co-attention model were reduced especially when four or more microphones were used, while those of the spatio-temporal model were not so improved.

 Finally, we show the peak VRAM usage with $T=500$ and batch size of 64 in \autoref{fig:vram_usage}.
 VRAM usage of the co-attention model increased more slowly than the spatio-temporal model as the number of microphones increased because the multi-channel processing part is based on layers with a lower number of units.
 Thus, the co-attention model can be trained using a larger number of channels.